aashishgahlawat/solidityTutorials/README.md

 2. **Decentralized:** No single node has authority over the system (_all nodes are equal: full & partial nodes explained later_)
 3. **Immutable:** Transaction once logged (added to a block) can not be altered.
+4. **Transaction Ledger:** Book or collection of accounts in which account transactions are recorded

 **Private Blockchain:**